centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/monitoring-with-snmp-traps.md

 **Check Downtime** allow centreontrapd to check if the service is not in Downtime status at trap reception.
 The submission can be canceled.

-> It's only possible with Centreon Broker and on central monitoring.
+> This is only possible with Centreon Broker and on central monitoring.

 There are three ways to configure this:

-* None: nothing to do, the trap is sent as normal;
+* None: nothing to do; the trap is sent as normal;
 * Real-Time: with this option, a trap sent with a current downtime, the service state is not updated;
-* History: option used to do not acknowledge a trap snmp that concerning a past event during a downtime.
+* History: option used to not acknowledge a trap snmp concerning a past event during a downtime.